 Center Director | Clinical Mental Health Therapist

 Brittni is a National Board for Certified Counselor International Registered Mental Health Facilitator Master Trainer.
 Brittni participated in the inaugural Rwanda Mental Health Facilitator Capacity Development Program in Kigali, Rwanda in August of 2015.
 Brittni co-facilitated the Mental Health Facilitator Training in the 2016 Haiti Trauma Project in Croix-Des Bouquet, Haiti in collaboration with Global Trauma Research Inc. and The Haitian American Caucus-Haiti.
 Brittni collaboratively developed a level two trauma training with four other clinicians from around the globe in 2017 and was part of the implementation team with Global Trauma Research Inc. that piloted the program in Croix-Des Bouquet, Haiti in December of 2017.
-Brittni continues to collaborate and work with various domestic and international organizations to implement mental health and trauma informed trainings internationally in countries that have experienced significant trauma or hardships.
+Brittni continues to collaborate and work with various domestic and international organizations to implement mental health and trauma informed trainings internationally in countries that have experienced significant trauma or hardships and domestically.

 Clinical Mental Health Therapist

-Leighann has worked in various clinical settings in the field of mental health including: in-home therapy for at risk children that have experienced trauma; outpatient office-based work with children and adults experiencing mental and behavioral health concerns; and school-linked therapy for children that have barriers to accessing traditional therapy services.
-Leighann’s training and expertise focus of therapeutic issues include ADHD, mood disorders such as anxiety and depression, post-traumatic stress disorder, grief, attachment issues, family of origin problems, defiance, aggression, abuse and neglect, domestic violence, sexual violence and abuse, eating and feeding issues in young children, toileting concerns, communication difficulties, emotional regulation, as well as sensory processing and sensory sensitivity.
+Leighann has worked in various clinical settings in the field of mental health including in-home therapy for at risk children that have experienced trauma, outpatient office-based work with children and adults experiencing mental and behavioral health concerns, and school-linked therapy for children that have barriers to accessing traditional therapy services.
+Leighann’s training and expertise focus of therapeutic issues include ADHD, mood disorders such as anxiety and depression, post-traumatic stress disorder, grief, attachment issues, family of origin problems, defiance, aggression, abuse and neglect, domestic violence, sexual violence, and abuse, eating and feeding issues in young children, toileting concerns, communication difficulties, emotional regulation, as well as sensory processing and sensory sensitivity.
 Leighann has experience working with many populations from all stages of life including infants, early childhood, elementary aged children, and families.
-Leighann utilizes developmentally appropriate and trauma informed evidenced based practice interventions and is passionate about providing high quality, individualized therapeutic services to young children and their families.
+Leighann utilizes trauma informed and developmentally appropriate evidenced based practice interventions and is passionate about providing high quality, individualized therapeutic services to young children and their families.
 Leighann’s approach to therapy is guided by the developmental perspective and integrates components of many modalities, demonstrating her eclectic expertise and therapeutic style.
 Leighann has a passion for infant and early childhood mental health and therapeutic services, parent-child therapeutic services, and integrating Sand Tray Play Therapy into her practice.
 Leighann provides therapeutic services with a holistic perspective in mind and views the therapeutic process as a journey toward hope, healing, and integration that she embarks on together with her clients and their families.

 Mental Health Therapist

 Nikki received her master’s degree in Clinical Mental Health Counseling from University of the Cumberlands.
 Nikki completed a master’s degree in Early Childhood and Family Development through Missouri State University.
 Nikki is a Licensed Professional Counselor and is working toward becoming a Licensed Professional Clinical Counselor.
-Nikki is a certified facilitator of the Circle of Security Parenting program.
-Nikki has completed extensive training and has clinical experience in DC:0-5, conscious discipline, Trust-Based Relational Intervention, and Parent Psychotherapy.
+Nikki is a certified facilitator of the Circle of Security® parenting program.
+Nikki has completed extensive training and has clinical experience in DC:0-5, Conscious Discipline®, Trust-Based Relational Intervention®, and parent psychotherapy.
 Nikki has completed multiple post-graduate school trainings related to her specialty areas that include working with young children, families, culturally diverse client populations, and children who have experienced trauma.
 Nikki is currently enrolled in the National Adoption Competency Mental Health Training Program.
 Upon the completion of the National Adoption Competency Mental Health Training Program, Nikki plans to apply for and complete MNAdopt’s Help Program’s vetting process to obtain a MNAdopt Help Program adoption competent therapist status.
 Nikki is fervent about continued professional growth and believes that learning and growing are lifelong processes.